AndiSwiss/Testing-framework-for-c-plus-plus-puzzles/README.md

 There is an example / template in `src/codewars/easy_puzzles/pXXX_YYY.cpp`.
 All the TODO's there should indicate the places where you should do changes if you copy this template file for your own puzzles.

+## Changes / Improvements
+Feel free to fork, create issues or pull-requests if you have feedbacks or ideas to improve this testing framework.

 ---
 ## Building / Running / Debugging in CLion